GrantS2S/website/content/help/guides/products.md

 ---

 You can add and update information about your products directly on your Stock2Shop console.
-If you need to add add additional or custom information to your products this can be achieved by adding product attributes.
+If you need to add additional or custom information to your products this can be achieved by adding product attributes.

-## Adding a product
+## Add a product
 To add a product manually via your Stock2Shop console:

 1. From your Stock2Shop console, go to Products > Add.